nextstrain/augur/docs/breaking.md

 # Breaking Changes to `augur`

 This is a list of known 'breaking changes' to `augur`.
 These are changes that require users to modify existing scripts or calls to `augur` functions because the old usage is no longer supported.
-'Depreciated' changes, which work for the moment but will no longer be supported in future, are also included.
+'Deprecated' changes, which work for the moment but will no longer be supported in future, are also included.

 _Note this list only includes changes to `augur` code and may not cover breaking changes introduced due to changes in dependancy packages.
 We try to support these too, so please [open an issue](https://github.com/nextstrain/augur/issues/new) if you think you've found something we didn't catch._